IFNW1

 Interferon omega-1 is a protein that is encoded by the IFNW1 gene.

-Introduction

 Interferon omega-1 (IFN-ω) is a subtype of the Interferon type I family.
 The Interferon Type 1 family is made up of cytokines (proteins used in cell signaling) which bind to the cell surface receptor IFNAR.
 They are found in mammals and play roles in immunoregulation, inflammation, T-cell response, and tumor cell identification.
 Type 1 interferons have also been found in birds, lizards, and turtles.
 Multiple subvariants of IFN-ω have been observed in non-primate mammals with placentas.
 IFN-ω has been linked to antitumor activity and protection against bacterial and parasitic pathogens.

 Function

 Through genome sequence analysis, it is thought that the IFN-ω gene diverged from the IFN-α gene roughly 130 million years ago.
 Interferon omega-1 serves as a cytokine that promotes innate immunity against viruses and cancers.
 It is involved with almost every nucleated cell.

 There are sixteen subtypes of interferon type I. Despite having roughly 20%-60% sequence identity, the subtypes each act on IFNAR1 or IFNAR2 subunits of the class two helical cytokine receptor family.
 Specifically, IFN-ω shares 33% sequence similarity with IFN-β and 62% sequence similarity with IFN-α.

 The IFNAR1 subunit contains an intracellular domain that is linked to tyrosine kinase 2 and the IFNAR2 subunit contains an intracellular domain that is linked to Janus kinase 1.
 Once bound to these tyrosine kinases, a [phosphorylation] cascade will progress and is regulated by the STAT protein.
 Different responses result from the binding of each type I Interferon, and evidence points to the cause being conformational differences in ligand-receptor binding.
 The receptor can bind each type I Interferon in unique ways, creating respective downstream effects for each variant.